Target goes hunting in Silicon Valley, following Wal-Mart

-SAN FRANCISCO Target Corp (TGT.N) said on Friday it opened a new San Francisco office to track down technology companies that can help the second-largest U.S. retailer grow its online commerce business.
+SAN FRANCISCO May 17 Target Corp said on Friday it opened a new San Francisco office to track down technology companies that can help the second-largest U.S. retailer grow its online commerce business.

-Target's Technology Innovation Center is run by David Newman, an executive who spent six years at the online business of Wal-Mart Stores Inc (WMT.N), which has had a major presence in Silicon Valley for several years.
+Target's Technology Innovation Center is run by David Newman, an executive who spent six years at the online business of Wal-Mart Stores Inc, which has had a major presence in Silicon Valley for several years.

 "Partnership is in our DNA and early-stage companies can sense that and are proving to be very willing to partner and co-develop," said Newman.

-Many retailers are pouring money into new technology to help them catch up with Amazon.com Inc (AMZN.O), which has become the world's largest retailer by grabbing market share from traditional bricks-and-mortar stores.
+Many retailers are pouring money into new technology to help them catch up with Amazon.com Inc, which has become the world's largest retailer by grabbing market share from traditional bricks-and-mortar stores.

 Mobile commerce, powered by smartphone-wielding shoppers, is a particular focus of retailers because this technology has the potential to revitalize in-store sales.